Fat Thursday: Poland

-In Poland, Fat Thursday is called tłusty czwartek (which translates to Fat Thursday).
+In Poland, Fat Thursday is called tłusty czwartek.
 People purchase their favorite pastries from their local bakeries.
-Traditional foods include pączki (doughnuts), which are large deep-fried pieces of yeast dough, traditionally filled with fruit jam or rose petal jam (though others are often used) and topped with powdered sugar, icing or glaze.
+Traditional foods include pączki (doughnuts), which are large deep-fried yeast pastries, traditionally filled with fruit jam or rose petal jam (though others are often used) and topped with powdered sugar, icing or glaze.
 Angel wings (faworki or chrusty) are also commonly consumed on this day.

 Slovenia

 In Slovenia, Fat Thursday is celebrated with specific culinary traditions.
 People often enjoy special foods that are rich and hearty.
 A common treat is “krof,” a type of doughnut that is usually filled with jam, particularly apricot, and dusted with powdered sugar.
 These doughnuts are a staple of the celebration and are enjoyed by many.

 Apart from krof, other fatty and rich foods are also consumed, reflecting the tradition’s focus on indulgence and enjoyment before the austerity of Lent.
 The celebration is not just about food; it’s also a time for social gatherings, family get-togethers, and community events, often accompanied by music and festivities.